Old World oriole: Description

 The orioles and figbirds are medium-sized passerines, around 20–30 cm in length, with the females only slightly smaller than the males.
 The beak is slightly curved and hooked, and, except in the figbirds, as long again as the head.
 The plumage of most species is bright and showy, although the females often have duller plumage than the males do.
 The plumage of many Australasian orioles mimics that of friarbirds (a genus of large honeyeaters), probably to reduce aggression against the smaller orioles.

 Distribution and habitat

-The family is distributed across Africa, Europe, Asia, and Australia.
+The family is distributed across Europe, Africa, Asia, and Australia.
 The few temperate nesting species are migratory, and some tropical species also show seasonal movements.

 Behaviour and ecology

 Breeding

 Orioles are monogamous, breeding in territorial pairs (although the Australasian figbird, and possibly also the other figbirds, breed in loose colonies).
-Nesting sites may be chosen near aggressive species such as drongos, shrikes or friarbirds, which confer a degree of protection.
+Nesting sites may be chosen near aggressive species such as shrikes, drongos or friarbirds, which confer a degree of protection.
 The nest is a deep woven cup suspended like a hammock from a branch.
 They usually lay two or three eggs, but as many as six have been recorded.